symfony/symfony-docs/quick_tour/the_architecture.rst

 The Directory Structure
 -----------------------

-The directory structure of a Symfony :term:`application` is rather flexible but the directory structure of a sandbox reflects the typical and recommended structure of a Symfony application:
+The directory structure of a Symfony :term:`project` is rather flexible but the directory structure of a sandbox reflects the typical and recommended structure of a Symfony project:

 * ``app/``: This directory contains the application configuration;